 Likewise, 401(k) plan sponsors often charge record-keeping fees, which can chip away at your earnings.

 According to Mecca, however, the bigger issue is service.

-Another good reason to consider keeping your 401(k) accounts to a minimum is that it "ensures those with responsibility for your assets have your current contact information," said David Wray, president of the Profit Sharing/401(k) Council of America.
+Another good reason to consider keeping your 401(k) accounts to a minimum is that it "ensures those with responsibility for your assets have your current contact information," says David Wray, board member and past president of the Plan Sponsor Council of America.

 Indeed, there are thousands of "lost" 401(k) accounts in the system where former employers have no forwarding contact information.

 "If for some reason the former employer is acquired, merged into another company or goes out of business, the account will be maintained but will be very difficult to find when the participant wants it," says Wray.

 A final incentive to simplify your nest egg has nothing to do with you.

 Consider the beneficiaries to your estate, scrambling to make sense of a scattered portfolio after you've passed on or become physically or mentally incapable of managing your investments in later years.

 "We see this all the time," says Mecca.
 "Clients come into my office and throw a bunch of inheritance statements at me and say, 'I have no idea what this is.'

 "Consolidating your accounts makes things easier on them, and that says a lot."